Content code

 Corps

-A converging lens is a lens that refracts parallel light rays so that they are brought closer to the principal axis.
+A converging lens is one that refracts parallel light rays so that they focus closer to the principal axis.

 Corps